 The most important resource on campus for academic support is the faculty.
 Professors are available to help students individually during office hours as well as in the classroom setting.
 Building close working relationships with professors is the best support students can seek.
 In addition to faculty support, the Office of Retention and Academic Support offers an extensive peer-tutoring program, subject-specific tutors and self-help study materials.
-Peer tutors are provided to students without charge, and students may also request tutoring assistance through the Tutoring Coordinator located in the Office of Student Affairs.
+Peer tutors are provided to students without charge, and students may also request tutoring assistance through the Associate Provost for Student Academic Success located in the Hedrick Administration Building.
 Departmental group tutorials are offered throughout the year as needed.
 Free study skills materials are also available in the resource room in Student Affairs.
 The Writing Center (Hedrick Hall), the Math Center (Corriher-Linn-Black Library), Corriher-Linn-Black Library and academic advisors all serve as additional academic resources on Catawba's campus.